quannhg/coffee-shop-management-app-be/README.md

 - For every updates, DO NOT push directly to `master` branch.
 Create a new branch, commit, publish branch and create a pull request (PR) instead.
 - A branch should have prefix `feat/` for a feature update, prefix `hotf/` for a hotfix, `improv/` for an improvement ...
 - A PR should be small enough to review.
 To split a large PR, use [stacked PRs](https://blog.logrocket.com/using-stacked-pull-requests-in-github/).
+- Using `git cz` for commit to create conventional commit message

 ## Helpful resources